-Bathing in hot spring water, or oncheonsu in Korean, and partaking in spa activities has long been loved by Koreans even from ancient times.
-This unique culture is often seen as medical treatment due to the proven effectiveness in relieving stress, as well as helping to recover one's body from fatigue, muscular pain and many others ailments.
-The long list of benefits of Korean saunas have led to a growing number of visitors from abroad to include a spa activity in their itinerary, and thus more facilities are opening in many regions around the country.
+Bathing in hot springs, or oncheon, and partaking in spa activities have long been loved by Koreans.
+This unique culture is often seen as medical treatment due to the proven effectiveness in improving metabolism, as well as help recover from fatigue, muscular pain and many others ailments.
+In addition to these benefits, spas have also become increasingly popular due to various amenities and services.
+They serve as a place for families and friends to enjoy some downtime together as they relax.

-Hot Springs (oncheon)
+Hot springs (oncheon)

-- 【 Photo: Tools for Hanbang Spa 】
+- 【 Photo: Tools for traditional Korean

 - 【 Photo: Getting a spa treatment 】

-Medical spas include a variety of spa treatments but usually examine each visitor's physical conditions more in depth, combing spa treatments with a doctor's diagnosis and possibly a prescription.
-The number of medical spa facilities in Korea is increasing, offering dermatology, plastic surgery, and oriental medicine.
+Medical spas include a variety of spa treatments but usually examine each visitor's physical conditions in depth, combing spa treatments with a doctor's diagnosis and possibly a prescription.
+The number of medical spa facilities in Korea is increasing, offering dermatology, plastic surgery, and traditional Korean medicine.
 Treatments are designed to prevent aging, fight obesity and stress, and bring the body in balance through a combination of healthy diet, exercise, and natural remedies.